aherbert/gdsc-smlm/docs/imagej_plugins.rst

 User Preferences
 ~~~~~~~~~~~~~~~~

-To notify users of analytics a dialog was shown when the user runs a GDSC plugin and their preferences are not known.
+To notify users of analytics a dialog was shown when the user runs a GDSC plugin and their preferences were not known.
 This presented the user with the choice to opt-in.

 Preferences were saved in the ``ImageJ`` preferences file.
 This is written when ``ImageJ`` closes and stores user preferences between ``ImageJ`` sessions.
 The following settings were stored: